Alaska’s Willow oil project is controversial. Here’s why.

 The decision on ConocoPhillips Alaska’s Willow project, in a federal oil reserve roughly the size of Indiana, was revealed Monday.

-A: The project could produce up to 180,000 barrels of oil a day, according to the company — about 1.5% of total U.S. oil production.
-The project is the largest proposed oil drilling on U.S. public land and the biggest oil field in Alaska in decades.
+The project could produce up to 180,000 barrels of oil a day, according to the company — about 1.5% of total U.S. oil production.
+Willow is currently the largest proposed oil project on U.S. public land.
 Alaska Republican U.S. Sen. Dan Sullivan said the development could be “one of the biggest, most important resource development projects in our state’s history.”

-On average, about 499,700 barrels of oil a day flow through the trans-Alaska pipeline, well below the late-1980s peak of 2.1 million barrels.
+So far this year, around 498,000 barrels of oil a day have flowed through the trans-Alaska pipeline, well below the late-1980s peak of 2.1 million barrels.

 ConocoPhillips Alaska had proposed five drilling sites as part of the project.
-The U.S. Bureau of Land Management approved three drill sites, which ConocoPhillips Alaska has said it considered a viable option.
-The Interior Department, which oversees the land management agency, said the final approval reduces the project’s drill pads by 40%.
+The U.S. Bureau of Land Management approved three, which it said would include up to 199 total wells.
+ConocoPhillips Alaska said it welcomed Monday’s decision.

-The company also agreed to give up rights to about 68,000 acres in existing leases within the National Petroleum Reserve-Alaska, where Willow is located.
-The action reduces the project’s freshwater use and eliminates all infrastructure related to the two rejected drill sites, including approximately 11 miles of roads, 20 miles of pipelines and 133 acres of gravel, all of which reduces potential impacts to caribou migration and subsistence users, Interior said.
+The company also agreed to give up rights to about 68,000 acres (27,500 hectares) in existing leases within the National Petroleum Reserve-Alaska, where Willow is located.
+The action reduces the project’s freshwater use and eliminates all infrastructure related to the two rejected drill sites, including approximately 11 miles (18 kilometers) of roads, 20 miles (32 kilometers) of pipelines and 133 acres (54 hectares) of gravel, all of which reduces potential impacts to caribou migration and subsistence users, the U.S. Interior Department said.

 City of Nuiqsut Mayor Rosemary Ahtuangaruak, whose community of about 525 people is closest to the proposed development, is a prominent opponent who is worried about impacts on caribou and her residents’ subsistence lifestyles.
 But opposition there isn’t universal.
 The local Alaska Native village corporation has expressed support.